groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/_index.md

     showOrganization: True
 ---
 Convert documents fast and easy with our intuitive and powerful API just with few lines of code.
-Let’s review common usage scenarios when source documentis stored at a local drive and you want to convert it to some other format.
+Let’s review common usage scenarios when source document is stored at a local drive and you want to convert it to some other format.